tangobattle/patches/README.md

 The license for the patch as an [SPDX license identifier](https://spdx.dev/licenses/).
 If this is not present, the license is assumed to be `UNLICENSED`.

-##### The `for_rom` field

-The ROM that this patch applies to.
-Tango matches patches based on the ROM title, which usually looks something like `MEGAMAN6_FXXBR6E` (this is the ROM title AND the ROM ID).

 #### The `[versions]` section

 The versions section contains metadata for each version of your patch.
 The versions must follow [Semantic Versioning](https://semver.org/).

-Tango interprets the version as follows:

--   A **major version change (X.y.z)** assumes everything has changed significantly.
-If a replay was created on an older major version of the patch, Tango will **refuse** playing it with the newer version.

--   A **minor version change (x.Y.z)** assumes the changes will not adversely impact save state loading: there may be transient issues with e.g. VRAM but they are cosmetic only.
-Tango will **avoid** playing replays created on older minor versions with newer minor versions, but this is not a hard requirement if Tango cannot find an exactly matching patch.

--   A **patch version change (x.y.Z)** assumes the changes will not impact save state loading at all, including VRAM.
-Tango will **prefer** playing replays created on older patch versions with newer patch versions.

 Version sections are of the format `[versions.'x.y.z']` (note the single quotes!).